 “Cultivate the habit of being grateful for every good thing that comes to you, and to give thanks continuously.
 And because all things have contributed to your advancement, you should include all things in your gratitude.”

 This week many of my readers will celebrate Thanksgiving.

 So I thought it would be a good time to share a handful of my favorite tips for making thankfulness a daily part of life.

 Because being thankful for what you have is one of the simplest and easiest ways to lift your mood.
 To give your motivation a jolt.
 And to live a happier life.

-No matter who you are, where you live in the world or if today is Thanksgiving or just a Thursday in your life.
+No matter who you are or where you live in the world.

 1. Pause and look around yourself.